 Reminiscing about Mark’s doughnuts reminded me of Dean and DeLuca.
 When I first moved to NYC, I was introduced to the gourmet grocery.
 I lived in Noho and took a walk down Broadway and found heaven.
 Dean and DeLuca was an overwhelming feast to me.
 One look in the cheese case, and I was mesmerized.
 I bought a glass pasta container that I used to store peaches and wine.
 I took frequent trips here and to Balducci’s, another grocery that had the most beautiful red roast beef in town.

 At the same time I interviewed Mark, I interviewed the manager of Dean and DeLuca, whilst pretending to be a reporter from The New York Times.
+(Francesco jokingly told his colleague I was from The New York Times.)
 I got a tour of the store and was excited as I got to go “backstage” and see its inner workings.
 Francesco was from Sicily, and of course, we talked about food.
 I told him I had found the best cannoli in NYC.
 He looked at me as if he didn’t believe this American knew anything about cannolis.
 He said there was a place in Brooklyn where he had found the best cannolis.
 “Villabate,” I said.
 Francesco nodded in disbelief.
 “Yes.”

 I had been on a mission myself to find the best cannoli in the New York area.
 I had tasted many in Little Italy to other Italian neighborhoods in the city, to 18th Avenue in Brooklyn, to Hoboken, and beyond.
 Villabate was the best I had found, hands down.
 They also had delicious gelato.
 That is not to say I am knocking many other great cannolis, but there is just something when the cream and the crunch are right.